 Applying mulch around shrubs and trees can protect their root zones during winter (which may be helpful if the plant is borderline-hardy in your area), but what about their above-ground growth?
 You do not have to worry about the latter issue with perennials and ornamental grasses, because their above-ground growth dies back in winter.
 But that is not the case with shrubs and trees.
 Mulch does not address the issue here.
 So what is a gardener to do?

-When it comes to affording winter plant protection, evergreen shrubs are often treated differently than are deciduous shrubs.
 For the latter, giving winter protection with a shrub shelter usually makes good sense.
 People sometimes wrap evergreen shrubs in burlap for the winter, but doing so deprives you of one of their chief selling points: namely, winter interest.
 I discuss the issue of whether or not to afford shelter to evergreens at some length in the following FAQ:

 Protecting Trees in Winter